 Never had I ever seen or heard about a species of caterpillar that is native to Western Europe called pine processionary caterpillars, a type of caterpillar that makes its nest in regular old pine trees.
 While all is well now, we had a very frightening run-in with hundreds of them last week and I want you to know about it.

 Dagny and I walk every morning and pretty much take the same route.
 One day last week, the grassy area of a nearby apartment building that we walk through to go to the park caught my eye.
 I thought there were some branches on the sidewalk but then I realized these “branches” were moving.

 I jumped back thinking the long thing I saw was a snake but upon further inspection, I realized what I was seeing was a giant chain of caterpillars.
 Never having seen anything like it, I bent down and snapped a picture of this giant chain of caterpillars spanning at least 20 feet that was trying to cross the road, all nose to tail.
 I then noticed more chains weaving in and out of the grass.

 I even made a joke to myself about caterpillars going on vacation.
 The chains were weaving around from the street, up the curb, down the sidewalk and into the grass over to the trees.
 While I was snapping my pic, Dagny came over to investigate, stepped on the caterpillars (I know this because one balled up to protect itself) and sniffed them.

 She realized they weren’t food and walked away.
-I took my pics in a total of 20 seconds max, and we continued on our way to the park.
-I posted the above pic on Instagram while walking.
+I took my photos in a total of 20 seconds max, and we continued on our way to the park.
+I posted the above pic on Instagram while walking because they were so unusual to me and I had never seen them before.
 (You can follow me in Instagram here.)